lalit-pathak/test_of_special_relativity/README.md

 hp, hc = waveform.get_fd_waveform(approximant='TaylorF2',
                                delta_f=1/params['segLen'], **params)

-# Important note: We have already multiplied k by 1e-9 (inspired by previous measured values of k) in the phasing formula.
+# Important note: We have already multiplied k by 1e-9 (inspired by previously
-# So that any value of k we pass in the function below has to be multiple of 1e-9.
-So let's say if we want to generate a modified
+# measured values of k) in the phasing formula.
+So that any value of k we pass
+# in the function below has to be multiple of 1e-9.
+So let's say if we want to
-# TaylorF2 waveform for k = 1e-16, we need to pass k = 1e-7 in the python function below.
+# generate a modified TaylorF2 waveform for k = 1e-16, we need to pass k = 1e-7
+# in the python function below.

 k = 1e-7